natereid72/cp-k8sScripts/README.md

 ### Bring your own cluster and use these scripts to test Crossplane.
 These scripts are tested on MacOS to work with 'traditional' Kubernetes and KinD clusters.

+### all-in-one.sh

+Usage: ./all-in-one.sh [arogCD admin password]

+Installs argo CD, then installs argo CD apps that install Gatekeepr, Crossplane, and the Crossplane XRDs and Composition for an AKS cluster.
+Use either this `all-in-one.sh` or the `uxp.sh` and `argoCD.sh`.

 ### uxp.sh

 Usage: ./uxp.sh